 Of course I knew that I should really have just answered “No we don’t”, which would have most likely triggered another question as to why not.
 But me being me, I would usually respond with something like “No, why would we celebrate getting rid of the rejects”, which resulted in a blank stare and a frown, and no more questions, but I think most people saw the funny side and I always did my best to make sure they realized it was just a joke.

 Of course I know the Pilgrims weren’t rejects, they were just doing what so many other oppressed Europeans were doing at the time, attempting to leave their troubles behind them and starting a fresh life in a Brave New World.

 It was rather strange being a Brit in the USA as the year ends, because our big turkey day in England is Christmas Day, whereas for so many Americans, once Thanksgiving is over, you have had enough of turkey and the last thing you want is another turkey dinner just a few weeks later.
 For me though, Christmas just didn’t seem right without a turkey.

 Now whenever we have a roast dinner in England, we have roast potatoes, lots of different vegetables, and thick dark gravy.
-It just seemed weird to me to have a roast served with mashed potatoes, precious few vegetables, other than green beans in a casserole, and then gravy was only intended for the mashed potatoes, whereas in the UK we pour it over EVERYTHING!
+It just seemed weird to me to have a roast turkey served with mashed potatoes, precious few vegetables, other than green beans in a casserole, and then the gravy was only intended for the mashed potatoes, whereas in the UK we pour it over EVERYTHING!

 Sure, I got used to the different customs in the USA after living there for a couple of years, and I do love pumpkin pie, but Thanksgiving did take a bit of getting used to.
 I guess in the Northern USA you also need to stuff yourself with hot food on Thanksgiving so you can survive in the freezing cold waiting for the stores to open on Black Friday.

 I have some good Black Friday stories to tell as well, but best left to another time.

 Happy Thanksgiving everyone.